input-output-hk/plutus-pioneer-program/docs/lectures/lecture-03/lesson-08/README.md

 {% tab title="Learning Objectives" %}
 After completing this homework assignment, you'll be able to:

-* Create an on-chain validator.
+* Create a smart contract using Lucid.
-* Inspect a validator's code to find and correct code bugs.
+* Handle time ranges in smart contracts.
-* Employ custom data types.
+* Employ parametrized scripts.
-* Interact with validators using the cardano-cli to test them.
 {% endtab %}
 {% endtabs %}